felipeng/cafofo-hightech/INSTALL.md

 It's not obligatorily needed host the web-app files on the Arduino SD.
 In other words, you can just adjust the `arduinoIP` variable under main.js file, pointing to the arduino's IP.

+It's is possible to use the page like a native application, follow these steps:

+On iOS
+* Open the page on Safari
+* Tap on share button and `Add to Home Screen`

+On Android
+* Open the page on Chrome
+* Tap on settings (3 dots button) on upper right screen
+* Save to bookmarks
+* Change the value on: Add to: Home Screen

 ## Coding, some tips for you...